sashs/Ropper/README.md

 Ropper
 ================

-With ropper you can show information about files in different file formats and you can search for gadgets to build rop chains for different architectures.
-For disassembly ropper uses the awesome Capstone Framework.
+You can use ropper to display information about binary files in different file formats and you can search for gadgets to build rop chains for different architectures (x86/X86_64, ARM/ARM64, MIPS/MIPS64, PowerPC).
+For disassembly ropper uses the awesome [Capstone Framework](http://www.capstone-engine.org).

 Install
 -------